-Dr. Tyler Neely is a Research Fellow at the University of Queensland.
-His career has spanned three institutions, first the College of Optical Sciences at the University of Arizona, where he received his PhD working with Bose- Einstein condensates (BECs) and quantum turbulence.
-Subsequently, he had a postdoctoral position at NIST, where he developed and advanced new techniques for midinfrared spectroscopy with pulsed lasers.
+Dr Tyler Neely is an Associate Investigator at the University of Queensland.
+His career has spanned three institutions, first the College of Optical Sciences at the University of Arizona, where he received his PhD in 2010 working with Bose- Einstein condensates (BECs) and quantum turbulence.
+Subsequently, he had a postdoctoral position at NIST (2010-2012), where he developed and advanced new techniques for midinfrared spectroscopy with pulsed lasers.

-At the University of Queensland, he has been building up a new experiment and experimental BEC group under Prof Halina Rubinsztein-Dunlop’s leadership.
-The EQuS experiment has now demonstrated world-class high-resolution optical trapping techniques for BECs, resulting in near arbitrary control over the trap configuration.
-Current areas of research include studies of superfluid transport, and two-dimensional turbulence, and configured BECs at finite (non-zero) temperatures.
+At the University of Queensland since mid 2012, he has built a new experiment and experimental BEC group within CI Prof Halina Rubinsztein-Dunlop’s lab.
+This experiment has now demonstrated world-class high-resolution optical trapping of BECs, resulting in near arbitrary control over the trap configuration and BEC.